lucreziabernini04-droid/myProjects/NLP-AIMedQA/README.md

 ## Context
 Academic project for the *Text Mining and Natural Language Processing* course
-Bachelor’s Degree in Artificial Intelligence – University of Pavia (2024–2025)
+Bachelor’s Degree in Artificial Intelligence – University of Pavia - Milano Statale - Milano Bicocca (2024–2025)

 ## Models
 We explored two complementary approaches: